 If you are new to taking my classes, I'd like to explain what to expect.
 The classes are held in a private residence in Rohnert Park, CA. This is a safe fun place to get to know, or to improve or free up your voice.
-The Introduction to Singing Concepts is a prerequisite to the intermediate classes.
-It sets the foundation for everything I do and clarifies the difference between contemporary and classical singing techniques.
+I cover vocal anatomy information in all my classes to a varying degree as it is the foundation for everything I do.
+I will clarify some of the differences between contemporary and classical singing techniques as well.
 The start of each class, there are lessons, terminology, demos and QnA.
 After that I give mini private lessons for each student who wants to sing, and the class can observe and learn.

-I won't have you do generic scale exercises, but instead melodic isolation exercises which work specific muscles of the singing instrument to gain strength, flexibility and control.
+What I won't do: have you do generic scale exercises.
+What I will do instead is create melodic isolation exercises which work specific muscles of the singing instrument to gain strength, flexibility and control.
 I will create specific exercises just for you based on on what you need at the time.
 You will be surprised what your voice can do with ease once you know how.

 I also work on stage fright and we do some powerful, but playful games to help deal with our insecurities.
 Sometimes beginners aren't yet comfortable singing by themselves in front of other people, and that's okay.
-In my beginning classes, you are never put on the spot to sing alone unless you want to.
+You are never put on the spot to sing alone unless you want to.
 It is always your choice.
 Singing should be joyous and not intimidating.
 It is valuable, however, for me to hear just your voice so I can help with your instrument's specific needs.

 My goal is to make it fun.
 I love using visuals and to help you learn by doing.
 It's like vocal kindergarten.
-Don't be surprised to find balloons, straws, soup ladles, a shield, rubber bands, a turkey baster, and a very cool vintage 1987 Yamaha Keytar as part of my teaching toolbox.
+Don't be surprised to find balloons, straws, soup ladles, a shield, rubber bands, a turkey baster, paint swatches, fortune cookies and candy as part of my teaching toolbox.
 You might even learn a few vocal tricks from Mickey Mouse and Scooby Doo!

 Each class is based on the needs of each student in attendance.
 Every person has different challenges and different goals and we give ample class time to those issues.
-Most students repeat the introductory class a second time.
+Most students repeat the classes.
 Hearing similar information with your singing skills at higher level, feels like new information!
-It is an affordable way to get some basics before moving onto the intermediate or the workshop classes.
+It is an affordable way to get voice lessons.

-I have decorative curtains around the room to create a fun atmosphere, one looks like a piano, one a wall of guitar amps, and the other looks like a stage curtain.
+I have decorative curtains around the room to create a fun atmosphere.
 It's a way to engage the "pretend" part of you to keep the class playful and lighthearted.
-Much easier to learn if you are relaxed.
+Much easier to learn if you are relaxed and laughing.
 You can always just sing from your seat (but it really is fun to be on "stage.")

 People are encouraged to bring an instrument, like a guitar, uke, or we can use recorded music.
 I like to have a Showcase at the end of each semester with students in ALL of my classes.
 You may participate if you choose to, or just come and support the other students.
 Family and friends are welcome to come.